ory/keto/internal/httpclient/docs/SyntaxApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostCheckOplSyntaxRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCheckOplSyntaxRequest struct via the builder pattern

 Name | Type | Description  | Notes